Boston Celtics: Head coaches

 There have been 18 head coaches in Celtics' history.
 Red Auerbach is the most successful franchise's head coach having won 9 NBA championships with the team.
 Celtics' legend Bill Russell took coaching duties from Auerbach and led them to 2 NBA championships while playing and coaching at the same time.
 The other two coaches that won 2 NBA titles with the team are Tom Heinsohn and K. C. Jones.
-Both Bill Fitch and Doc Rivers led the Celtics to 1 NBA championship the latter being the most recent coach to do so.
-Joe Mazzulla is the team's current head coach.
+Bill Fitch and Doc Rivers led the Celtics to 1 NBA championship apiece, as has current head coach Joe Mazzulla.

 Logos and uniforms

 Logos

-The Boston Celtics logo since 1968 features a leprechaun spinning a basketball, named Lucky, originally depicted with a large basketball for a background.
+The Boston Celtics logo features a leprechaun spinning a basketball, named Lucky, originally depicted with a large basketball for a background.
 It was originally designed by Zang Auerbach, the brother of Celtics head coach Red Auerbach.
-Through the 1995–96 season, the logo's only colors were black, white and green.
+Through the 1995–96 season, the logo's only colors were green, white and black.
 Then for the 1996–97 season, celebrating the club's 50th anniversary, the logo got a full-color treatment.
 Lucky's face and hands were both painted tan, while gold was included on the vest, bow tie and hat, as well as brown on the ball and shillelagh, and black on its pants and shoes.

 The Celtics also have various alternative logos, with the most popular being a white shamrock with the letters "Celtics" above it, wrapped in a green circle, which has been used since the 1998–99 season.
 The alternate logo is based on logos used by the Celtics before they used the Zang Auerbach leprechaun.
 For much of its history, the shamrock was trimmed in gold, as seen in the old team warmup jackets.
 A new secondary logo, unveiled in 2014, featured a variation of the leprechaun logo, in silhouette form.